 - Guests with disabilities (show your handicapped parking placard at check-in).
 (I confirmed this with two different Disney resort Cast Members.)

-- Guests who come for the day to visit the resort to enjoy things like the restaurants, shops, recreational activities, etc.
+- Guests who come for the day to visit the resort to enjoy things like the restaurants, shops, recreational activities, etc. They’re limited to 3 hours of parking.

 In the past, when trying to decide whether or not to stay on property, free parking has been an deciding factor for many people.
 This is going to be disappointing to many guests who will see their trip costs go up.
 Regardless, with the increases in attendance and the new attractions opening this year, it’s unlikely to slow attendance at Disney.
 Also consider that many other non-Disney resorts have been charging these fees all along.